Quick Answer

 | Mid-market | 50–150 users | ₹1,50,000 – ₹5,00,000 |

 Note: These are indicative ranges.
-Actual pricing varies significantly by vendor, modules selected, and contract terms.
+Actual pricing varies by vendor, modules selected, and contract terms.
 Always request a detailed quote based on your specific requirements.

 2. Implementation Cost